Julie Harris (costume designer)

-Diana Julie Harris (26 March 1921 – 30 May 2015) was an English costume designer.
-She won an Academy Award for her work in the film Darling (1965) and a BAFTA Award for her work in the film The Wrong Box (1966).
+Diana Julie Harris (26 March 1921 – 30 May 2015) was a British costume designer.
+Her accolades include an Academy Award and a BAFTA Award.

 Career

 Born in London in 1921, Harris began her career in 1947 at Gainsborough Pictures with Holiday Camp, the forerunner of the Huggett family film series.
 During her early career, she was mentored by Elizabeth Haffenden, and went on to work for the Rank Organisation, until that studio wound down its business in the 1950s.

 Over the next 30 years, she worked with actors such as Jayne Mansfield, Joan Crawford, Bette Davis, Lauren Bacall and Alan Ladd and directors Alfred Hitchcock, Joseph Losey, Billy Wilder and John Schlesinger.
 She made a "mink bikini" (actually made out of rabbit fur) for Diana Dors.
 She worked steadily on feature films throughout the next three decades, hitting her stride in the 1960s, before shifting her attention to television movies until her retirement in 1991.